 For the short version, the 11km Bot to Benifallet section of the Zafán runs through some spectacular gorges, with dozens of very long tunnels that are great fun to ride through (as long as the lights work!).
 Very gentle, and very fun, this cycling route is gorgeous – and great for families.

-Have you been cycling in Catalunya?
+Have you been cycling Catalonia, or elsewhere in Spain?
 I’d love to hear more suggestions – what have I missed?